Kenya: Calls for inquest after attack on DW journalist | DW | 03.05.2021

 Müller was covering what she called a peaceful protest against police brutality and coronavirus lockdown measures in central Nairobi when she was hit by two separate tear gas canisters fired by police.

-DW's Director General Peter Limbourg was left to mark World Press Freedom Day writing letters to Kenyan Ministry of Interior, the Director of Police and other authorities in Kenya to call for an investigation into the police attack.
+DW Director General Peter Limbourg marked World Press Freedom Day by writing letters to Kenya's Interior Ministry, the director of police and other authorities in Kenya to call for an investigation into the attack.

-Speaking on DW TV on Monday, Limbourg called Saturday's attack against Müller "shocking," adding that he could not understand "why Kenyan authorities haven't reacted yet."
+Speaking with DW TV on Monday, Limbourg called Saturday's attack against Müller "shocking," adding that he could not understand "why Kenyan authorities haven't reacted yet."

 "I'm not only waiting for an apology, I'm waiting for something to happen that has consequences because this is not acceptable.
-She was just doing an interview with people in the streets who are protesting against COVID measures," DW's director general said.
+She was just doing an interview with people in the streets who are protesting against COVID measures," he said.

 The Foreign Press Association of Africa and Amnesty International already called for investigations after the news broke on Saturday.